-This is a hard to find 1975, original owner, gold plated and engraved Liberty Banjo Style 5 replica with a wonderful pre-war tone and one of only two ever built by Liberty.
+I walked into the factory showroom in Fairfield, CT in 1975 and bought this unique gold plated and engraved Liberty Banjo Style 5 replica.
+It has a wonderful pre-war tone and is one of only two ever built just like it by Liberty.
 According to the builder, there were maybe six to eight Liberty Mastertone replicas built, but only two style 5’s.
 Although it does have the Gibson logo on the peg-head, Liberty agreed to cease copying the Gibson logo and to redesign them as "Liberties”.
 The tone ring, as Flesher describes it, is a clone of a prewar ring both in dimension and in formula.

 This RB-5 replica has a walnut neck and resonator, ebony fingerboard (originals were rosewood) with wreath style inlays, back-of-peg head inlay and engraved gold-plating.
 It is professionally set up using a custom made ¾” compensated 150 yr-old submerged maple Elite Z-bridge.